josh-works/intermediaterubycom/index.md

 <script async data-uid="5b13b420e3" src="https://josh-thompson.ck.page/5b13b420e3/index.js"></script>

-**1** _There's the problem in the industry that even "senior developers" who "know everything and can do anything" still deal with challenging management practices and have constrained work environments.
+**1** _Within reason, of course.
+There's the problem in the industry that even "senior developers" who "know everything and can do anything" still deal with challenging management practices and have constrained work environments.
 They can snap their fingers and have a new job.
 Someone with six months of experience under their belt will have a harder time job hunting._